There are different types of blackwood, this wood is called “black” for its dark coloration and is popularly known as Ebony.

 7. Mauritius ebony (Diospyros revaughanii)

-Also known as Dark ebony, Mauritius ebony originates from the island of Mauritius in the Indian Ocean and has now become an endangered species due to large-scale exploitation for its timber.
+Also known as Dark ebony, Mauritius ebony originates from the island of Mauritius in the Indian Ocean and has now become an endangered species due to large-scale exploitation of its timber.

 When they left, the number of ebony trees had decreased dramatically; Ebony can be seen in the remnants of natural forests that exist in patches over the island but a lot of conservation efforts are done to prevent them from going extinct where they are still found.
 Today the Mauritius ebony is a highly protected tree as few specimens remain.